ivan-marusic/CarTracker/android/README.md

 # CarTracker

 CarTracker is an Android application that displays the real-time location of a vehicle using data from Firebase.
-The vehicle's location is sent by a custom device built with an STM32F429 microcontroller and a SIM7600G-H 4G shield.
+The vehicle's location is sent by a custom device built with an STM32F429 microcontroller and a SIM7600G-H CAT4 4G (LTE) Shield.
    	      ![App_Image](app/src/main/res/drawable/cartracker_background.jpeg)

 ## Features